official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

 be resistant or hostile to action.
 Securing wide support would be a great prize, one that you [Mr Blair] believed was in reach.”

-154 Minute Manning to Prime Minister, 11 September 2002, ‘Iraq: Conversation with Condi Rice’.
+[^154]: Minute Manning to Prime Minister, 11 September 2002, ‘Iraq: Conversation with Condi Rice’.

 178

-The Report of the Iraq Inquiry502.
-Sir David told Mr Blair that Dr Rice had been “pretty receptive to his arguments”.
+502. Sir David told Mr Blair that Dr Rice had been “pretty receptive to his arguments”.
 President Bush was “not currently planning to say anything about a resolution or inspection”.
 The speech made: